akashacms/akashacms-website/documents/quick-start/directories.html.md

 publicationDate: February 18, 2021
 ---

+Hello, World!
+This is a new world.
+Maybe.
+Game changer?
+Or unreliable?
+Better?
+Try again?
+Better?
+Hurm.

 As we said earlier a typical AkashaCMS project has these directories:

 * `assets` is a directory structure containing project assets